XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 ## Ongoing Project: Wearable Electrotactile Rendering Device

-<h5>Working on a haptic project that investigates the human perception of and emotional response to <strong>electro-tactile stimulation</strong>.
-The further goal is to build a <strong>personalized</strong> and <strong>pleasant</strong> electro-tactile device that <strong>works seamlessly with other stimulus</strong> modalities such as visual and auditory.</h5>
+Working on a haptic project that investigates the human perception of and emotional response to <strong>electro-tactile stimulation</strong>.
+The further goal is to build a <strong>personalized</strong> and <strong>pleasant</strong> electro-tactile device that <strong>works seamlessly with other stimulus</strong> modalities such as visual and auditory.

 #### Electro-tactile Sleeve prototype